American Life: Music and lyrics

-Artwork and release
+Artwork

 By 2003, Madonna suggested that she was in a revolutionary mood, which led to journalistic discussions that another image makeover would take place for her.
 Still recovering from the commercial disappointment of Swept Away, Madonna changed her image completely to resemble that of a fighter, with inspirations from pictures of Argentinian guerrilla leader Che Guevara.
 French design team M/M Paris (Michael Amzalag and Mathias Augustyniak) were responsible for the artwork of American Life.
 The duo are best known for their collaborations with musicians and Madonna hired the duo after discussing the concept for just six minutes.
 The photo shoot for the album was done by photographer Craig McDean in January 2003 at Los Angeles, and cost a reported $415,000.
 McDean had already worked with Madonna for the cover of Vanity Fair magazine in October 2002; this shoot had a military theme, with Madonna posing in dark green and black clothes, combat boots, and guns.

 As with 1989's album Like a Prayer, Madonna's hair was dyed dark brown to signify "seriousness", and on the cover of the album Madonna wore a beret, referencing Guerrillero Heroico, a famous image of Guevara.
 In an interview with Veja magazine, she described Guevara as "an icon instantaneously identified with a revolution spirit.
 That goes for the whole album: the current moment, I feel a revolutionary state of mind".
 Author Santiago Fouz-Hernández wrote in his book, Madonna's Drowned Worlds: New Approaches to Her Subcultural Transformations, that the inclusion of Guevara as an inspiration for the cover was one of the many instances of Madonna incorporating Hispanic identity and the Latino subculture in her work.
 The album cover was also compared to an infamous 1970s photo of kidnapped newspaper heiress, Patty Hearst.
 The cover also had military styled stenciled lettering.
 The title American Life is written in blood red color and has a punk rock style.
 Inside the CD booklet, she wielded an Uzi submachine gun, her body in various martial art poses, spelling out her name.
 By late 2003, she had wiped out the military image completely, and followed with another subtle toned-down image of that of a writer and philanthropist.